(Indonesian beef simmered in coconut milk)

 - Ginger or galangal, sliced into thin rounds -- 2 or 3 rounds

 - Lemon grass, white part only, pounded flat -- 2 stalks

 - Sugar -- 1 tablespoon

 - Coconut milk -- 4 cups

-- Plase the onion, chiles, garlic, salt and turmeric to the bowl of a food processor or blender and process to a puree.
-Add a little water if necessary.
+- Place the onion, chiles, garlic, salt and turmeric into a food processor or blender with a little water and process to a puree.

 - Heat the oil in a large skillet or wok over medium-high flame.
 Add the onion puree and sauté until fragrant and some of the excess water has cooked out.
 Add beef and continue to sauté until meat is lightly browned and the onion puree is reduced to a paste, 4 to 5 minutes.